10up/insecure-content-warning/readme.txt

 == Screenshots ==

 1. Example of attempting to publish a post with insecure content - classic editor.
-2. Example of attempting to publish a post with insecure content - Gutenberg.
+2. Example of attempting to publish a post with insecure content - block editor.

 == Installation ==

 1. Install the plugin via the plugin installer, either by searching for it or uploading a .zip file.
 2. Activate the plugin.

 == Changelog ==

 = 1.0.0 =
-* Initial release.
+* **Added:** Initial public release! 🎉